 Certainly, taxes are another consideration.
-Payments from a fixed annuity are treated as ordinary income, which means they’re taxed at your regular rate.
+Payments from a fixed annuity are taxed as ordinary income.
 That could mean a bigger tax bite if you’re in a higher bracket.
 If you were to keep that money in a taxable account, earnings would be subject to a lower capital gains tax rate.

 The Bottom Line